MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ### VSCode Setup

-Visual Studio Code is the go to editor when developing Azure Resource Manager templates.
+Visual Studio Code is the go-to editor when developing Azure Resource Manager templates.
-Its extensibility and configurations makes it a powerful editor of choice.
+Its extensibility and configurations, makes it a powerful editor of choice.

 ```json
 //.vscode/extensions.json